All right, news roundup, information overload hour, toll free.

 I think it is the thing that unifies so many of us.

-I think it's awesome when you go to a concert and they just play their music and the people just listen, and nobody knows what anybody's politics are.
+I think it's awesome when you go to a concert and they just play their music and the people just listen and nobody knows what anybody's politics are.

-And while I knew they were liberal, I just wanted to go see their music, and they spent the entire time I was there talking about all their liberal policies.
+And they spent the entire time I was there talking about all their liberal policies.

-I left the concert.
+I left the conference.

 I was so disappointed.